sophiewo/sophieworsnop.com/README.md

 # Tech

-This project is built using React via the `create-react-app`, bundled with `npm` and deployed through netflify and `npm build`
+This project is built using React via the `create-react-app`, bundled with `npm` and deployed through netlify with `npm build`

 ## Current features:
 - Landing Page with links to social platforms
+- Some examples of previous architecture work
 - Website structure diagrams
-- Some examples of previous work

 ### Next features to add:
-- knitting decrease calculator
-- knitting pattern designer
+- Knitting Decrease Calculator
+- Knitting Pattern Designer

 ## Licensing